zfengli89/template-scala-parallel-universal-recommendation/README.md

       “user”: “xyz”,
       “userBias”: -maxFloat..maxFloat,
       “item”: “53454543513”,
       “itemBias”: -maxFloat..maxFloat,
       “num”: 4,
       "fields”: [
         {
-          “name”: ”fieldname”
+          “name”: ”fieldname”,
           “values”: [“fieldValue1”, ...],
           “bias”: -maxFloat..maxFloat
-        },...
+        }, ...
       ]
       "dateRange": {
-        "name": "dateFieldname",
+        "name": "dateFieldName",
         "beforeDate": "2015-09-15T11:28:45.114-07:00",
         "afterDate": "2015-08-15T11:28:45.114-07:00"
       },
       "currentDate": "2015-08-15T11:28:45.114-07:00",
-      “blacklistItems”: [“itemId1”, “itemId2”, ...]
+      “blacklistItems”: [“itemId1”, “itemId2”, ...],
       "returnSelf": true | false,
     }

 * **user**: optional, contains a unique id for the user.
 This may be a user not in the **training**: data, so a new or anonymous user who has an anonymous id.
-All user history captured in near realtime can be used to influence recommendations, there is no need to retrain to enable this.
+All user history captured in near real-time can be used to influence recommendations, there is no need to retrain to enable this.
 * **userBias**: optional (use with great care), the amount to favor the user's history in making recommendations.
 The user may be anonymous as long as the id is unique from any authenticated user.
 This tells the recommender to return recommendations based on the user’s event history.
 Used for personalized recommendations.
 Overrides and bias in engine.json.
 * **item**: optional, contains the unique item identifier
 * **itemBias**: optional (use with great care), the amount to favor similar items in making recommendations.
 This tells the recommender to return items similar to this the item specified.
 Use for “people who liked this also liked these”.
 Overrides any bias in engine.json